akshaybengani/arangodb/Documentation/DocuBlocks/Rest/Views/put_api_view_properties_iresearch.md

 For the case where there are a few inserts/updates, a higher value will impact performance and waste disk space for each commit call without any added benefits.

-_Background:_
-  For data retrieval ArangoSearch views follow the concept of "eventually-consistent", i.e. eventually all the data in ArangoDB will be matched by corresponding query expressions.
+> For data retrieval ArangoSearch views follow the concept of
+> "eventually-consistent", i.e. eventually all the data in ArangoDB will be
+> matched by corresponding query expressions.
-  The concept of ArangoSearch view "commit" operation is introduced to control the upper-bound on the time until document addition/removals are actually reflected by corresponding query expressions.
+> The concept of ArangoSearch view "commit" operation is introduced to
+> control the upper-bound on the time until document addition/removals are
+> actually reflected by corresponding query expressions.
-  Once a "commit" operation is complete all documents added/removed prior to the start of the "commit" operation will be reflected by queries invoked in subsequent ArangoDB transactions, in-progress ArangoDB transactions will still continue to return a repeatable-read state.
+> Once a "commit" operation is complete all documents added/removed prior to
+> the start of the "commit" operation will be reflected by queries invoked in
+> subsequent ArangoDB transactions, in-progress ArangoDB transactions will
+> still continue to return a repeatable-read state.

 @RESTSTRUCT{consolidationPolicy,post_api_view_props,object,optional,post_api_view_props_consolidation}
 The consolidation policy to apply for selecting which segments should be merged (default: {})

-_Background:_
-  With each ArangoDB transaction that inserts documents one or more ArangoSearch internal segments gets created.
+> With each ArangoDB transaction that inserts documents one or more
+> ArangoSearch internal segments gets created.
-  Similarly for removed documents the segments that contain such documents will have these documents marked as 'deleted'.
+> Similarly for removed documents the segments that contain such documents
+> will have these documents marked as 'deleted'.
-  Over time this approach causes a lot of small and sparse segments to be created.
+> Over time this approach causes a lot of small and sparse segments to be
+> created.
-  A "consolidation" operation selects one or more segments and copies all of their valid documents into a single new segment, thereby allowing the search algorithm to perform more optimally and for extra file handles to be released once old segments are no longer used.
+> A "consolidation" operation selects one or more segments and copies all of
+> their valid documents into a single new segment, thereby allowing the
+> search algorithm to perform more optimally and for extra file handles to be
+> released once old segments are no longer used.

 @RESTSTRUCT{type,post_api_view_props_consolidations,string,optional,string}